 Rabbit Hemorrhagic Disease

 Rabbit Hemorrhagic Disease Virus – Serotype 2 (RHDV2) is a highly contagious disease that affects both domestic and wild rabbits.
 Since its establishment in the US in March 2020, it has rapidly spread throughout the western United States.
 Collaborators here at UGA are currently surveying rabbit stakeholders (e.g., agencies, hunters, rabbit owners, falconers) to better understand the current state of knowledge about this disease.
-Armed with this information, we will be soon rolling out a nation-wide education and outreach website dedicated solely to the dissemination of information that pertains to this wildlife disease.
+Armed with this information, we are providing a nation-wide education and outreach website, rhdv2.org, dedicated solely to the dissemination of information that pertains to this wildlife disease.